bunto/bunto/site/_docs/contributing.md

 Test Dependencies
 -----------------

-To run the test suite and build the gem you'll need to install Jekyll's dependencies.
+To run the test suite and build the gem you'll need to install Bunto's dependencies.
 Simply run this command to get all set up:

 <figure class="highlight"><pre><code>$ script/bootstrap</code></pre></figure>